Skip to main content

 Who needs to install it?

-• Foundation Cloud (Hosted) customers: must be installed on your server AND on each computer used by anyone who will be uploading data into Foundation.

-• Foundation On-premise customers: can be installed on up to 3 computers.
+• Foundation Cloud (Hosted) customers: can be installed on up to 3 computers.
 Install it on each computer used by anyone who will be uploading data into Foundation.

+• Foundation On-premise customers: must be installed on each computer used by anyone who will be uploading data into Foundation.

 Download and install the FSI Importer